Fran Drescher: Fighting For Actors And Against AI

 FRAN DRESCHER BATTLED CANCER, IS AN ADVOCATE FOR LGBTQ RIGHTS, AND IS ON INSTAGRAM

 In recent years, Fran Drescher has slowed a bit on the acting front.
-She pulled down a few roles in Broad City and Alone Together.
-A couple of years ago she starred in the series Indebted.
+She pulled down a few roles in Gravesend, Broad City and Alone Together.
+A couple of years ago, she starred in the series Indebted.
 But that lasted only one season.

 Seven years after Fran Drescher had an operation for uterine cancer, she began the Cancer Schmancer Movement.
 It was, and still is, a non-profit organization dedicated to ensuring that all women’s cancers be diagnosed in Stage 1, its most curable stage.
 She also wrote a book, titled Cancer Schmancer, which chronicled her battles with cancer.

-Now 65 years old, Fran Drescher is also an advocate of LGBTQ rights.
+Now in her 60s, Fran Drescher is also an advocate of LGBTQ rights.
 In fact, she became an ordained minister just so she could legally officiate LGBTQ weddings.

 And she still stays active on Instagram.
-On the social media platform, Fran Drescher is closing in on 900K followers and still posts regularly.
+On the social media platform, Fran Drescher has more than 1.5 million followers and still posts regularly.
 She can be found just posting about regular life, wishing fellow Hollywooders good luck on projects, or promoting some of her initiatives.

 HER FIRST ROLE WAS WITH JOHN TRAVOLTA IN SATURDAY NIGHT FEVER